Erudika/scoold/README.md

 When `para.mattermost.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
 By default, DMs are turned off and the notification is sent to the channel instead.

+You can also save a full message thread on Scoold with the command `/scoold save {thread_link}` - this will create a new question from the first message of the thread and save each reply as an answer on Scoold.

 ## Microsoft Teams integration

 Scoold **PRO** also integrates with Microsoft Teams.
 Scoold users can sign in with a Microsoft account,